GeneralBots/botbook/src/11-features/conversation.md

 ## Anonymous and Authenticated Conversations

-BotServer supports both authenticated users and anonymous visitors, with different handling for each case.
+botserver supports both authenticated users and anonymous visitors, with different handling for each case.
 Understanding these distinctions helps design appropriate conversation experiences.

 Anonymous sessions receive temporary identifiers that exist only for the duration of the session.
 Permissions are limited compared to authenticated users.
 Storage is typically short-term, with sessions expiring quickly after inactivity.
 These constraints reflect the reduced trust level for unidentified users.